-Yokohama – A documentary film detailing Sadako Sasaki, an iconic figure in Hiroshima whose life in the aftermath of the atomic bombing of the city in World War II inspired many stories about wishes for peace, is in the process of production, her family said recently.
+Yokohama – A documentary film about Sadako Sasaki, an iconic figure in Hiroshima whose life in the aftermath of the atomic bombing of the city in World War II inspired many stories about wishes for peace, is in the process of production, her family said recently.

 Sadako, who died at age 12 of radiation-induced leukemia, 10 years after the bombing on Aug.
 6, 1945, began a challenge while in a hospital bed to fold 1,000 paper cranes after she learned of the legend that doing so will make a wish come true.

 Although it is said she completed more than 1,000 of the origami birds, her prayer for getting well was not answered.
 The inscription at the foot of a statue modeled after Sadako in Hiroshima Peace Memorial Park near the epicenter of the bombing reads, “This is our cry.
 This is our prayer.
 For building peace in this world.”